JohnONeillGMIT/IrisProject2018/README.md

 "Data Science or data analysis is theprocess of analyzing a large dset of data points to get answers on questions related to tht data"
 Ref: https://www.youtube.com/watch?v=CmorAWRsCAw

-### Background Information.
-The Iris Dataset is a sample of data collected at the time for  R.A.
+### Background Information.The Iris Dataset is a sample of data collected at the time for  R.A.
 Fisher's 1936 paper, "The Use of Multiple Measurements in Taxonomic Problems".
 Ref the data set contains measures of 4 variables on 3 Species of the Iris plant(Iris setosa, Iris virginica and Iris versicolor).
 The four measures are: the length and the width of the sepals and petals, in centimetres. (https://en.wikipedia.org/wiki/Iris_flower_data_set).
 The sample size is 150.

 ##### So in summary:1.
 Sample Size = 150